 - Applesauce — Use unsweetened applesauce

 - Coffee extract — If you can’t find coffee extract, you can substitute 1 teaspoon of instant coffee

 - Hot water — Your water should be hot, near-boiling, but not quite.

 If you’re curious about how to make a vegan cake, this recipe will provide the answers!

 I worked to create the perfect mix between a moist, delicious, indulgent cake, and a super-easy vegan chocolate cake.
 Because if it’s an overly complicated recipe, it can take the fun out of the entire experience.
 I’ve been there before so I know!

 And I’m a certified vegan dessert creator, so I know the pleasure of making a complicated recipe.
 It’s just I prefer the KISS principle when it comes to my day-to-day baking (Keep It Simple, Silly!). 🙂

-Step Two: Mix the Dry Ingredients
+Step One: Mix the Dry Ingredients

 Combine the dry ingredients in a mixing bowl.
 I used a stand mixer with the paddle attachment, but any mixer will do.
 Either stir this by hand or use the mixer at low speed.

-Step Three: Combine the Wet Ingredients
+Step Two: Combine the Wet Ingredients